 Moreover, prolotherapy is often used in conjunction with other treatments like physical therapy and chiropractic care to provide a comprehensive pain management strategy.
 By addressing the root causes of chronic musculoskeletal pain, prolotherapy not only alleviates discomfort but also enhances joint function, offering a holistic approach to long-term pain relief.

 Systematic assessments have determined that not only is prolotherapy a safe approach, but it also often results in high satisfaction rates among patients who receive this treatment.
-Its safety profile coupled with its efficacy supports its utilization especially for sports-related injuries by helping athletes recover faster from their traumas.
+Its safety profile coupled with its efficacy supports its use, especially for sports-related injuries by helping athletes recover faster from their traumas.

 Prolotherapy injections, while beneficial for many, are not universally applicable.
 Individuals suffering from acute infections like cellulitis or septic arthritis should steer clear of prolotherapy due to the potential for increased complications.
 Those experiencing acute gouty arthritis or recovering from recent fractures may find prolotherapy contraindicated and should explore other treatment options.